-Roger Stone Actively Worked To Get WikiLeaks Founder Julian Assange A ‘Blanket Pardon’, Text Messages Show
+Roger Stone Actively Worked To Get WikiLeaks Founder Julian Assange A ‘Blanket Pardon,’ Text Messages Show

-Longtime Trump aide and Republican operative Roger Stone actively worked to get WikiLeaks founder Julian Assange a “blanket pardon”, according to text messages obtained by Mother Jones.
+Longtime Trump aide and Republican operative Roger Stone actively worked to get WikiLeaks founder Julian Assange a “blanket pardon,” according to text messages obtained by Mother Jones.

 A text message Stone sent to his ally Randy Credico, who is a New York-based comedian and left-leaning political activist, saw Stone admit that he had been working on a pardon for Assange.
 Credico is the same man who Stone has named as his backchannel mediator with WikiLeaks, but Credico denies the claims.